Introduction to Shopify

 - User Registration: Build registration forms for your online store.

-- WooCommerce One Page Checkout: Allows ultra-fast one-page checkout.
+- WooCommerce One Page Checkout: Allows for super-fast one-page checkout.

 - WooCommerce Product Filters: Add advanced filters to your store.

 Conclusion: Both Shopify and WordPress will allow you to create a fully functional online store without any issues.
-With WordPress, you will have to install the necessary plugins to enable these features, while Shopify is ready to use immediately.
+With WordPress, you will have to install the necessary plugins to enable these features, while Shopify is ready to use out of the box.

 Search Engine Optimization